-A person with hearing loss may have problems understanding a conversation with just one person.
-Being in a conversation with a group can be even more difficult and often leave someone with hearing loss feeling isolated or cut off.
+It may be hard for a person with hearing loss to understand a conversation with one other person.
+Being in a group conversation can be even harder.
+The person with hearing loss can feel isolated or cut off.

-If you live or work with someone who does not hear well, follow some of the tips below.
+If you live or work with someone who does not hear well, follow the tips below to better communicate.

-- Talk in a room where there is enough light for the person with hearing loss to see the visual clues.
+- Talk in a room where there is enough light for the person with hearing loss to see these visual clues.

-- When talking, do not cover your mouth with your hands, eat, or chew on anything.
+- While talking, do NOT cover your mouth, eat, or chew on anything.

-Choose or create the best environment in which to have a conversation.
-Reduce the amount of background noise by turning off the television or radio.
-Choose a quiet area of a restaurant, lobby, or office where there is less activity and surrounding noise.
+- Choose a quiet area of a restaurant, lobby, or office where there is less activity and noise.

-- Never talk about a person with hearing loss as if they're not there.
+- Never talk about a person with hearing loss as if they are not there.